ropensci/skimr/inst/other_docs/blog_v2.md

 Getting it right
 ================

-Under normal circumstances (i.e. not during a hackathon), most software engineering projects begin with a design phase and series of increasingly detailed design docs. `skimr` is only a few hundred lines of code, which means “increasingly detailed design docs” translates to one doc.
+Under normal circumstances (i.e. not during a hackathon), most software engineering projects begin with a design phase and series of increasingly detailed design docs. `skimr` is only a few hundred lines of code, which means "increasingly detailed design docs" translates to one doc.
 But we did actually write it!
-[It’s here](https://docs.google.com/document/d/18lBStDZzd1rJq08O-4Sw2qHhuHEZ79QX4sBkeyzWNFY/edit#heading=h.5x0d5h95i329).
+[It's here](https://docs.google.com/document/d/18lBStDZzd1rJq08O-4Sw2qHhuHEZ79QX4sBkeyzWNFY/edit#heading=h.5x0d5h95i329).
 And it still goes a good job of laying out some of the big ideas we were interested in taking on for v2.